A Brief History of the Delaware Valley Education Consortium

 In 1993, a group of representatives from the Career Services offices at a number of regional colleges and universities with teacher education programs came together to jointly begin planning the first ever Greater Philadelphia Teacher Job Fair.
 This group was named the Delaware Valley Education Consortium (DVEC).

-Over the years, both the number of candidates and the number of employers have grown.
-Currently, approximately 200 school districts/employers and approximately 2,000 teacher candidates attend the annual event.
-The fair is open to both graduating students and alumni from consortium schools, as well as candidates from other schools.
+Over the years, both the number of candidates and the number of employers have grown to where approximately 200 school districts/employers and approximately 2,000 teacher candidates attended the annual event.
+The fair was open to both graduating students and alumni from consortium schools, as well as candidates from other schools.

 The event has held fairs at several member campuses, notably Villanova University for the first event, West Chester University and Neumann University.
-Other venues have included former Fort Washington Expo Center and Valley Forge Convention Center, the Wachovia Center (now the Wells Fargo Center), and the current venue, Greater Philadelphia Expo Center at Oaks.
+Other venues have included the former Fort Washington Expo Center and Valley Forge Convention Center, the Wachovia Center (now the Wells Fargo Center), and the most recent venue, the Greater Philadelphia Expo Center at Oaks.

-In 2003 the group began to award scholarships to students at member institutions, and today annually awards up to six $2,500 scholarships to education majors from member schools who have one year until graduating and/or receiving their teacher certification (either undergraduate juniors or first-year graduate students).
-The scholarship is named in memory of the original chair of the scholarship committee, Hannah Amgott from Widener University (click here to learn more about the scholarship and about Hannah Amgott).
-The scholarships are awarded annually at our May meeting, which was held for many years at the William Penn Inn but has now relocated to the Commonwealth Chateau at Sugarloaf of Chestnut Hill College.
+In 2003 the group established a scholarship for students at member institutions, and over the years this grew to award up to six $2,500 scholarships annually to education majors from member schools who had one year until graduating and/or receiving their teacher certification (either undergraduate juniors or first-year graduate students).
+The scholarship was named in memory of the original chair of the scholarship committee, Hannah Amgott from Widener University (click here to learn more about the scholarship and about Hannah Amgott).
+The scholarships were awarded annually at the Consortium’s May meeting, which was held for many years at the William Penn Inn but then relocated to the Commonwealth Chateau at Sugarloaf of Chestnut Hill College.